roverwing/RoverWingHardware/docs/top/build-guide.rst

 .. warning::
    Before beginning the assembly process, disconnect the battery from the RoverWing.
 You should also disconnect the battery every time you are removing the RoverWing Top.
+Just turning the switch off is not enough!!

 1. Take the XT30-XT60 power cable which comes with RoverWing and cut the **red** wire about 5cm (2in) away from the XT30 connector.
-Strip about 5mm (slightly less than 1/4") of wire on both sides oof the cut.
+Strip about 5mm (slightly less than 1/4") of wire on both sides of the cut.

 2. Tightly twist the stripped wire, insert in the  holes in the switch terminals, and solder, as shown in the photo below.
 Please pay attention to details: